grscheller/fpinScala3Stdlib/README.md

 worked on it Jul 17, 2021 when I updated for use with Scala 3.
 The last version of this is contained in the exercises branch of this repo.
 Its development history is contained in my grscheller/scheller-linux-archive repo.
-I intially started work on it on Apr 10, 2016.
+I intially started work on it Apr 10, 2016.